MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages.md

 ## Filtering on request pages

 The fields that you define as `RequestFilterFields` are shown on the request page.
-In addition, an end user can add more fields on which to filter to the request page.
+In addition, an end-user can add more fields on which to filter to the request page.

 Defining the `RequestFilterFields` property in the `dataitem()` part of the report code is done as illustrated in the following code example (which creates the request page shown in the above figure):